MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 		> cd rrent;./install.sh -y -a -p /usr/lib64/MRO-for-MRS-8.0.0/R-3.2.2
 		> exit

-### Installing the Microsoft R Services JAR File
+### Installing the Microsoft R Server JAR File

-Using Microsoft R Services in Hadoop requires the presence of the Microsoft R Services Java Archive (JAR) file scaleR-hadoop-0.1-SNAPSHOT.jar.
-This file is installed in the scripts directory of your Microsoft R Services installation (typically at /usr/lib64/MRS-8.0/scripts), and is typically linked to the standard Hadoop jar file location (typically $HADOOP\_HOME/lib or $HADOOP\_PREFIX/lib).
+Using Microsoft R Server in Hadoop requires the presence of the Microsoft R Server Java Archive (JAR) file scaleR-hadoop-0.1-SNAPSHOT.jar.
+This file is installed in the scripts directory of your Microsoft R Server installation (typically at /usr/lib64/MRS-8.0/scripts), and is typically linked to the standard Hadoop jar file location (typically $HADOOP\_HOME/lib or $HADOOP\_PREFIX/lib).

 If you are installing RRE as a non-root user, you may need to obtain root access to link this file appropriately.

 ### Environment Variables for Hadoop

-The file RevoHadoopEnvVars.site in the scripts directory of your Microsoft R Services installation (typically at /usr/lib64/MRS-8.0/scripts) should be sourced by all users, by adding the following line to the .bash\_profile file:
+The file RevoHadoopEnvVars.site in the scripts directory of your Microsoft R Server installation (typically at /usr/lib64/MRS-8.0/scripts) should be sourced by all users, by adding the following line to the .bash\_profile file:

 	. /usr/lib64/MRS-8.0/scripts/RevoHadoopEnvVars.site

 (The period (“.”) at the beginning is part of the command, and must be included.)

-This file sets the following environment variables for use by Microsoft R Services:
+This file sets the following environment variables for use by Microsoft R Server:

 **HADOOP_HOME** This should be set to the directory containing the Hadoop files.